INFO CORNER

 Born in 1989 in St.Petersburg, Russia.
 She has a master degree in Public Relations and a bachelor degree in Linguistics.
 She has been working in Marketing and Public Relations since 2008.
 She has formed part of BCNLIP´s team in 2017.

-When you know languages, you are at home anywhere. – Unknown author
+With languages, you are at home anywhere.

 Polina Kovaleva